Peter van der Voort

-Petrus Henricus Johannes "Peter" van der Voort (born 29 September 1964) is a Dutch physician, professor, and politician serving as a member of the Senate since 2020.
+Petrus Henricus Johannes "Peter" van der Voort (born 29 September 1964) is a Dutch physician, professor, and politician serving as a member of the Senate between 2020 and 2023.
 He is a member of the social-liberal party Democrats 66 (D66).

 He was trained as an intensivist and has led the intensive care units of three hospitals.
 He is currently employed by the University Medical Center Groningen.
 He has also been involved in medical science since he received his doctorate.
 Van der Voort has been the head of an executive master at TIAS School for Business and Society since 2013.
 His research has focused on the improvement of intensive care quality and the effect of organizational change on the field.

 Early life and education

 Van der Voort was born on 29 September 1964 in Haarlem.
 There, he attended the high school Coornhert Lyceum before studying medicine between 1982 and 1990 at the Vrije Universiteit Amsterdam.
 Van der Voort started a six-year training in internal medicine the following year at the Academic Medical Center and the Onze Lieve Vrouwe Gasthuis (OLVG), both situated in Amsterdam.
 Starting in 1996, he also received two years of education in the field of intensive care medicine at the OLVG.
 He earned a European Diploma in Intensive Care in 1998 and received his doctor's degree from the University of Amsterdam in 1999, after three years of study and finishing his dissertation titled Helicobacter pylori in the critically ill patient.

 He studied again at the Vrije Universiteit Amsterdam between 2004 and 2006, receiving a Master of Science degree in epidemiology.